sands-creates/mood-playlist-frontend/README.md

-R# Mood Playlist – Frontend
+# MoodMix – Frontend 🎧

-React frontend for a mood-based playlist generator.
+React frontend for a **mood-based playlist generator**.
-Type how you feel, and the app shows tracks that match that mood.
+Type how you feel, and MoodMix shows tracks that match your mood.

+This repo contains the **client-side app**.
+The backend API (Node/Express) lives in a separate repository.

 ---

+## 🌐 Overview

+The user:

+1. Types in a mood (for example: `calm`, `angry`, `study`, `hopeful`).
+2. Clicks the button to generate a playlist.
+3. The frontend calls a custom backend API.
+4. The backend returns matching tracks.
+5. MoodMix displays the results as responsive “cards” with:
+   - song title
+   - artist
+   - album cover
+   - link to play the track

+The app also saves past moods / playlists so the user can quickly re-run them.

+---

 ## 🧱 Tech Stack

+**Frontend**

 - React (functional components + hooks)
-- Fetch API for calling the backend
+- Fetch API for HTTP requests
-- LocalStorage for saving recent moods
+- LocalStorage for saving recent moods / playlists
-- Custom CSS for card-style UI and responsive layout
+- Plain CSS for styling (no UI framework)
+- Responsive layout with card-style design

 ---

 ## ✨ Features

-- Mood input box with quick-select mood buttons
-- Loading and error states (no blank screens)
+- **Mood input form** – user types how they feel
+- **Preset mood buttons** – quick options like “Chill”, “Focus”, etc.
+- **Loading & error states** – shows clear feedback instead of blank screens
-- Grid of track cards with:
+- **Track grid** – responsive layout of cards with:
-  - song title
-  - artist
-  - album cover
+  - album cover image
+  - track name
+  - artist name
-  - link to play the track on the music service
+  - external link to listen
-- “Saved moods / playlists” section powered by LocalStorage
+- **Saved playlists / history**
+  - Uses `localStorage` to remember previous moods
+  - User can quickly re-run a past mood without typing again

 ---